Lawrence H. Cohn Clinical Scholar Program

 An “Honoring Our Mentors” Fellowship Program

-In 2013, the AATS Graham Foundation created the “Honoring Our Mentors” Fellowship Program to honor prominent cardiothoracic and thoracic surgeons.
+In 2013, the AATS Foundation created the “Honoring Our Mentors” Fellowship Program to honor prominent cardiothoracic and thoracic surgeons.
 The Lawrence H. Cohn Clinical Scholar Program is the fourth in the series, which recognizes physicians who have demonstrated longstanding leadership and dedication throughout their careers in both their clinical practices and their commitment to training the future generation.

 Honoring Lawrence H. Cohn